Simsys/qhexedit2/readme.md

 ![Application QHexEdit2 in Action](http://simsys.github.io/hexedit.png)

 QHexEdit is a hex editor widget written in C++ for the Qt (Qt4, Qt5) framework.
 It is a simple editor for binary data, just like QPlainTextEdit is for text data.
-There are sip configuration files included, so it is easy to create bindings for PyQt and you can use this widget also in python.
+There are sip configuration files included, so it is easy to create bindings for PyQt and you can use this widget also in python 2 and 3.

 QHexEdit takes the data of a QByteArray (setData()) and shows it.
 You can use the mouse or the keyboard to navigate inside the widget.
 If you hit the keys (0..9, a..f) you will change the data.
 Changed data is highlighted and can be accessed via data().